guardian/ssm-scala/README.md

 The instance must already have both a public IP address _and_ appropriate security groups.

-Notet that if the argument `-t <app>,<stack>,<stage>` resolves to more than one instance, the command will stop with an error message.
+Note that if the argument `-t <app>,<stack>,<stage>` resolves to more than one instance, the command will stop with an error message.
 You can circumvent this behaviour and instruct `ssm` to process with one single instance with the argument `-a true`.

 ### More usage examples